TheodorSTTH/TheodorSTTH/README.md

 # 💫 About Me:
-👀 I am full-stack developer <br>🌱 I’m currently learning Machine Learning<br>💬 Ask me about ethical AI and web development<br>⚡️ Fun fact: I've had a paining of myself in a gallery
+👀 I am full-stack developer <br>🌱 I’m currently learning Machine Learning<br>💬 Ask me about ethical AI and web development<br>⚡️ Fun fact: I've had a painting of myself in a gallery

 ## 🌐 Socials: